SAP-samples/btp-terraform-mooc-terra1/units/unit_4/lesson_3/README.md

 TODO picture

-Therefore, there is one last adjustemt we need to make, so that the state file knows what we've changed and how the new addresses of the already created resources look like.
+Therefore, there is one last adjustment we need to make, so that the state file knows what we've changed and how the new addresses of the already created resources look like.

 ## Ensure that our state information remains stable